 For PK3 and PK4 students, lunch is served in the classroom; for Kindergarten–Grade 5, lunch is served in the multi-purpose room.

-School Lunch.
-School lunch is $2.60 daily; payment can be made to the Food Service Manager in the cafeteria or by using the MySchoolBucks online service.
+School lunch.
+School lunch is $2.70 daily; payment can be made to the Food Service Manager in the cafeteria or by using the MySchoolBucks online service.
 Applications for free or reduced-price lunches are available in the main office or on the DCPS website.
 Meals must be paid in advance to the cafeteria staff; each student’s meal account is charged when he or she gets lunch.

 School breakfast and lunch menus are on display in the cafeteria and are sent home with each child at the beginning of each month.
 They may also be downloaded from the DCPS website.

-Children with fever (temperature over 100º F), sore throat, or nausea should not come to school.
-Children who have had episodes of vomiting or diarrhea within the last 24 hours should be kept home.
-Children diagnosed with a contagious disease such as strep throat or pink eye should be kept home until completing the first 24 hours of antibiotics.
-Parents should report immediately any child’s infectious illness (e.g. strep throat, chicken pox, lice, etc.) to the nurse.
+Parents are requested to report immediately if their child has an infectious illness (e.g. strep throat, chicken pox, lice, etc.) to their teacher and the nurse.
+Children with a temperature over 100.2º F, sore throat, or who have had recent episodes of vomiting or diarrhea should be kept home.
+Students may return to school after being fever-free or vomit/diarrhea-free for 24 hours without medication.
+Children diagnosed with a contagious illness such as strep throat or pink eye should be kept home until completing the first 24 hours of antibiotics.
+Parents should send documentation of results to the nurse.
+Questions?
+Call the Health Suite at (202) 698-3834 or e-mail Nurse Gibson.